EmanuelGustafzon/Milestone-project-2-Quiz/README.md

 - Solved

   - It was a bug in the score counter.
-It did not work becuase if the user always got points even if the user gave the wrong answer.
+It did not work becuase the user always got points even if the user gave the wrong answer.
 To solve this I needed to remove the oldscore variable from the setStatusClass function to the selectAnswer function in the JavaScript.

 - Unsolved bugs